Sign In / Sign Out

 Please note: (AM)^2 is a research experience for undergraduates (REU); it is not an internship, and students will NOT earn college credit for participation.

 (AM)^2 offers several types of projects in areas of scientific interest and expertise of the mentoring faculty, with the rigor of graduate level research.
-The general areas include weather and climate forecasting and environmental fluid dynamics; the mathematics of imaging; mathematical models of biological processes, including brain tumors, cellular transport, and cell networks; stochastic processes and mathematical finance; and the dynamics of networks.
+The general areas include weather and climate forecasting and environmental fluid dynamics; the mathematics of imaging; mathematical models of biological processes, including brain tumors, cellular transport, and cell networks; and stochastic processes.
 Several types of projects are planned.
 Projects will vary by year.

 Students work in collaborative teams on a topic of their choice from the general areas above.
 They will receive support from fellow students, mentoring faculty and other participating graduate students.
 By the end of summer, students will complete a high-quality technical report and present their research findings to an audience of their peers and colleagues.
 They are also encouraged to continue and present at national conferences or publish at peer-reviewed journals.